CIB Roller Skate Tricktionary

 Tabernacle Stall ⛪️

-A plate stall where one foot points forwards and the other backward.
+A plate stall where one foot points forward and the other backward.

 Rolling your front foot onto the deck and hooking your back leg onto the coping, then using it to pull you back inside the transition.

 A plate stall where you land on the coping your legs crossed.

 A plate stall where you roll your ankles in and stall on the inside edge of your boot.

 Box Stall 📦

 One skate stalls on the axel and the other is a plate stall e.g. if you play roller derby think of a T-stop.